Rashaida people: Rashaida Free Lions

-Human and Weapon Smuggling
+Human and weapon smuggling

-Eritrea is a country with a one-party system which has been known for its lack of protection of civil freedoms with a number of human rights violations being committed by the government.
+Eritrea is a country with a one-party system which has been known for its lack of protection of civil freedoms with human rights violations being committed by the government.
 It is also one of the least developed countries in the world, making the living conditions poor.
-Due to these circumstances, many Eritreans flee the country and consequently seek asylum in east Sudan, or use it as a passage to other countries.
-East Sudan itself hosts around 100,000 refugees.
-Consequently, this high influx of refugees has led to criminal activity along the Eritrean-Sudanese border that involves the abduction and extortion of these refugees.
-They have been abducted when entering Sudan and then sold onto criminal gangs towards Egypt.
-This issue has been recognised to involve the Rashaida people, with a small group being a part of this chain of human trafficking across the Sudanese and Eritrean border.
+Due to these circumstances, thousands of Eritreans have been fleeing the country and seeking asylum in east Sudan, or using it as a passage to other countries.
+As of 2013 East Sudan itself hosted around 100,000 refugees.
+The high influx of refugees led to criminal activity along the Eritrean-Sudanese border that involved the abduction and extortion of these refugees.
+Refugees have been abducted in Sudan and then sold to criminal gangs towards Egypt.
+This has been recognised to involve the Rashaida people, with a small group being a part of this chain of human trafficking across the Sudanese and Eritrean border.
 They have been deeply involved in the chain, with the Rashaida tribesman being responsible for ransoming, torturing and killing a large number of the Eritrean refugees.
 They also use this channel to smuggle weaponry, with the passengers being used to conceal the illegal weapons.
-Sudan serves as a transit state for the smuggling of weaponry to the Gaza strip.
+Sudan serves as a transit state for the smuggling of weaponry to the Gaza Strip.
 Smuggling gangs, with a large majority from the Rashaida tribe, are responsible for moving the illegal cargo to the Egyptian border.
 These patterns of weaponry trading have been long-standing within the group.
 In past centuries, the Rashaida have been documented for buying illegal weapons from countries such as Egypt, Eritrea, Saudi Arabia and Yemen and then mostly likely trading these weapons for slaves, tobacco and camels.
+The documented bestial excesses of torture in connection with human trafficking in Sinai have been described as a legacy of the Egyptian dictatorship.